Costeer/101st-Wiki/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to the Wiki of the 101st "Hell" Battalion
 ---

-This is a blank Quartz installation.
+#

-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+This is a test to see if i can figure out how quartz works :3